HISPlayer/Unity_Video_Player/README.md

 <br>

+**What is new:**

+* visionOS Beta - the operating system of the Vision Pro, Apple’s latest spatial computing device

 **Coming up soon:**

-* Apple Vision Pro support
 * Vulkan 3D Graphics API on Android